Jonathan Ginsberg of the Social Security Disability Blog writes about what happens to your Social Security benefits if you are in jail or prison.

 This seems pretty cut and dried.
-However, the more I look at this issue, the more I wonder if benefits can be paid to an incarcerated individual while incarcerated, but before a conviction, or while incarcerated for a misdemeanor.
+However, the more I look at this issue, the more I wonder if benefits can be paid to an incarcerated individual either while held before a conviction, or while incarcerated for a misdemeanor.

 The Social Security regulation on this topic 20 CFR 404.468 states:

 (a) General.
 No monthly benefits will be paid to any individual for any month any part of which the individual is confined in a jail, prison, or other penal institution or correctional facility for conviction of a felony.
 This rule applies to disability benefits (§404.315) and child’s benefits based on disability (§404.350) effective with benefits payable for months beginning on or after October 1, 1980.
 For all other monthly benefits, this rule is effective with benefits payable for months beginning on or after May 1, 1983.
 However, it applies only to the prisoner; benefit payments to any other person who is entitled on the basis of the prisoner’s wages and self-employment income are payable as though the prisoner were receiving benefits.

 (b) Felonious offenses.
 An offense will be considered a felony if

 (1) It is a felony under applicable law: or